Enrique1987/Enrique1987/README.md

 - T-SQL
 - NoSQL

-I am usually reading books to gain knowledge about the stuff that I don't know or with the intention of deep diving into stuff that I already now.
-In my Github are usually the Repository of the books taht I m current reading as well as my Personal Projects.
+My Github is the Repository of the books taht I m current reading as well as my Personal Projects.

 ---